-I have been training for 31 years now.
+I have been training for more than 30 years now.
 Over that time, I have made about every mistake there is to make in sport and life.
 I have also learned some valuable lessons through those mistakes.
 These are lessons that I wish someone would have told me when I was a young man.

 I thought that was what it took to be the best.
 I missed holidays, weddings, and funerals in my quest.
 Some of you right now are thinking that is exactly what it takes.
 You are wrong!
 What good is becoming the best in the world if you have ruined all the relationships around you?
 The answer is: not good at all!

 Matt makes time for his wife and friends.
-He knows that the Highland Games is hobby.
+He knows that the Highland Games is ultimately a hobby.
 It doesn’t define him.
-Yes he wants to win, but he knows that his relationships are more important.
+Yes, he wants to win – but he knows that his relationships are more important.

 He simply approaches his training like a math problem.
 He figures out the amount of training required to outwork everyone else, and then he schedules it.
 His training is just another appointment that he doesn’t miss.
 When he is with his wife, his mind is on her.
 He is balanced, and that has allowed him to make a much bigger impression on the people around him.

 You are not going to find eternal glory from becoming the best at any of the strength sports.
 Three hundred years from now, no one is going to remember the amount of weight that you lifted.
-However there is a way to leave the world with a lasting impression of your life.
+However, there is a way to leave the world with a lasting impression of your life.

 I am sure I could have stayed on top longer if I had led a more balanced life.
 This obsessive lifestyle led to sleep issues, overtraining, and an all-around unhealthy lifestyle.
 This leads me to my biggest lesson!

 Life is not about records, wins, and championships.
-Life is about the good that you can do with whatever you are doing.
+Life is about the good you can do with whatever you are doing.
 When you are at the top of your game, you have the ability to influence so many people.
 You have the ability to help people through major struggles in their lives simply by reaching out.

 Even if you are not a champion yet, you have the ability to help those around you.
-Right now, there is a young man from my church that is missing.
+Right now, there is a young man from my church who is missing.
 This young man is a loner, and he is experiencing major depression.
-If someone would reach out to him, maybe that all it would take for him to see a light in this world.
+If someone would reach out to him, maybe that’s all it would take for him to see a light in this world.
 People like that are all around us.
 Open your eyes!

-I have no doubts that I could have been an even better champion if I had spent more time loving the people around me.
+I have no doubts I could have been an even better champion if I had spent more time loving the people around me.
 My life is spent helping others now.
 I am a coach to many great athletes.
 I am the father to two great children, and I am the husband to the best wife in the world.

-I want to teach my athletes how to live balanced lives while pushing their bodies to its limit.
+I want to teach my athletes how to live balanced lives while pushing their bodies to the limit.
 I want them to love the people around them.
 I want them to find a greater purpose to their lives other than just sports.
 I want them to experience God’s love while passing it on at the same time.
 I love my job!

 As a father, I want my children growing up knowing that I love them unconditionally.
 I want them to learn solid work ethics to pursue all of their goals with the same determination.
 However, I want their lives balanced with love for others and God.
 My job as a father is one that I take very seriously.
 If any of you are fathers or mothers, there isn’t a sport on earth more important than them.
 I promise that it can all be balanced.